sfkleach/regex4seq/docs/index.rst

 A match variable might actually be bound multiple times throughout a match.
 Normally only the first match is returned.
-But we can find all possible matches by supplying the all_prefix option.
-This adds the prefix to the front of the match variable to create a variable that is bound to a sequence (deque) of all possible matches.
+But we can find all possible matches by supplying the `history` option.
+This is a dictionary that maps variable names into their counterparts.
+These counterparts will be bound to a sequence (deque) of all the matches made to that variable during a successful match.

 .. code-block:: python